xomicloud/xomi/README.md

 - `account()`

 Again there is only one function.
-It provides a user's details in exchange for their identity token.
+It provides user information in exchange for their identity token.

 * The `account()` function takes `configuration`, `identityToken` and `callback` arguments: